-"It is more important to know what sort of person has a disease than to know what sort of disease a person has".
-Hippocrates.
+"It is more important to know what sort of person has a disease than to know what sort of disease a person has"

+Hippocrates

-"Those who have a 'why' to live, can bear with almost any 'how'."
-Viktor E. Frankl.
+"Those who have a 'why' to live, can bear with almost any 'how'" Viktor E. Frankl

 Section 1.
 Our values.
-Principles for clinical standards in Inclusion Healthcare
+Principles for clinical standards in inclusion healthcare

-- 1.0 Continuity a trusting and respectful relationship formed with a familiar clinician and team. - 1.1 Ease of access also requires walk in provision, in-reach to hostels and street outreach to people sleeping rough commonly described as "Street Medicine" and promoted by the Street Medicine Institute. - 1.2 Integrated, multi-disciplinary collaborative care is central to effective care because many homeless people present with multiple healthcare needs. - 1.3 Person centred care with expert by experience involvement in planning and delivery. - 1.4 Cultural competence and sensitivity. - 1.5 The Recovery approach developed by users of psychiatric services should be incorporated into the design of all services.
-Summarised by the phrase 'Hope, Agency and Opportunity for all', this seeks to make shared decision making the norm; "No decision about me without me". - 1.6 Where specialist services are provided they should act as a catalyst to improve care throughout the local health service. - 1.7 Inclusion Health services should provide a bridge linking hospitals and community care through hospital in-reach services. - 1.8 Inclusion Health services should work closely with public health departments particularly in relation to serious communicable diseases (e.g. TB or blood borne virus transmission). - 1.9 Services should actively seek to offer treatment to vulnerable migrants and those with no recourse to public funds. - 1.10 Homeless services should include the provision of "respite care" (now in over 50 Cities in North America and Europe) community based residential medical facilities for homeless people with significant and complex healthcare problems.
+- 1.0 Continuity a trusting and respectful relationship formed with a familiar clinician and team. - 1.1 Ease of access also requires walk-in provision, in-reach to hostels and street outreach to people sleeping rough commonly described as "Street Medicine" and promoted by the Street Medicine Institute.75 - 1.2 Integrated, multi-disciplinary collaborative care is central to effective care because many homeless people present with multiple healthcare needs. - 1.3 Person-centred care with involvement of experts by experience in planning and delivery. - 1.4 Cultural competence and sensitivity. - 1.5 The Recovery approach developed by users of psychiatric services should be incorporated into the design of all services.
+Summarised by the phrase "Hope, Agency and Opportunity for all",76 this seeks to make shared decision making the norm: "No decision about me without me".77 - 1.6 Where specialist services are provided they should act as a catalyst to improve care throughout the local health service. - 1.7 Inclusion Health services should provide a bridge linking hospitals and community care through hospital in-reach services. - 1.8 Inclusion Health services should work closely with public health departments, particularly in relation to serious communicable diseases (e.g. TB78 or blood-borne virus transmission). - 1.9 Services should actively seek to offer treatment to vulnerable migrants and those with no recourse to public funds. - 1.10 Services for homeless people should include the provision of "respite care" (now in over 50 cities in North America and Europe) community-based residential medical facilities for homeless people with significant and complex healthcare problems.
 This could be achieved cost-effectively through joint working with local hostel providers and the voluntary sector.
 These services improve outcomes and reduce subsequent unscheduled hospital admissions.
 Pathway has published standards for Medical Respite in England.
+181

-All services meeting these standards should include the following auditable standards.
+All services meeting these standards should include the following auditable standards: